ndegheselle/Fantoche-automation/readme.md

 - Allow multiple supervisor and more complex worker assignation
     - Allow a workflow to be executed by only one worker for optomizations
+- optimize and simplify signalR and redis communication